tobbstr/fsm/README.md

 ### Basic Example with Dependency Injection

 The FSM library uses closure-based dependency injection to keep `Fire()` call sites clean.
-Infrastructure dependencies (database, services, logger) are captured via closures when defining the FSM specification, while business data is passed to each `Fire()` call.
+Infrastructure dependencies (database, services, logger) are captured via closures when defining the FSM specification, while business data is passed to each `Fire()` call as part of the stimuli (trigger + input) that attempt to stimulate the FSM to transition.

 ```go
 import (